The Digital Work Crisis and What to Do About It

 To properly address the digital work crisis, we must first understand these new pressures and then know how to effectively rein in the chaos the crisis brings.

 The Digital Work Crisis: New Pressures of the Digital Age

 Put simply, the digital work crisis is the combination of all the pressures that come with digitization, including overwhelming software options, endless iterations, global competition, isolated workers, communication overload, information overload, and increased rate of technological change.

 Let's look at each pressure point in detail.

 Overwhelming Software Options

 As any B2B software vendor knows, the sheer number of possible tools to choose from can be paralyzing.
 For instance, here’s a snapshot of the various software products available to marketing departments from 2011 (which numbered around 150) to 2018 (which numbers to more than 7,000):

 And here's a closeup of 2018:

 Not only are there a glut of possible software products to choose from, but in order to maintain them all you often also have to know which version of those products you have.
 Do you have version 7.2 or version 7.4?
 Do your company desktops have the latest operating system?
 Do employees have smartphones that are compatible with all the latest mobile versions of those software products?
-Keeping track of versioning can add tremendous pressure to organizations, particularly since the average enterprise uses 51 cloud services for each department (see chart below, which shows number of cloud services per enterprise broken into 10 categories).
+Keeping track of versioning can add tremendous pressure to organizations, particularly since the average enterprise uses 51 cloud services for each department.

 In addition to endless software variation, companies in the digital transformation are typically forced into a global competitive landscape.
 As a result, it’s generally not enough to focus exclusively on consumers in a specific city.
 You have to think instead about how you’ll compete with startups across your country and beyond.
 And considering that the next Silicon Valley will likely arise outside the United States, this trend will most certainly continue.
 Digitization flattens the world.